IV Therapy Can Replenish 100% of the Nutrients Your Body Needs

 Administration of Nutrients

 IV therapy can also be an effective treatment for those on a healing journey from addiction when used to provide vitamins and nutrients.
 Many substances chip away at the key vitamins, minerals, and nutrients that are necessary for the proper function of the body.
 This makes it more difficult for the body to absorb the nutrients needed through normal methods.
-In addition, many people in active substance use neglect to consume a healthy diet, further diminishing nutrient stores.
+In addition, many people who use active substances neglect to consume a healthy diet, further diminishing nutrient stores.
 IV therapy can provide nutrients quickly and easily to restore health as recovery begins.

 IV Therapy Throughout Recovery